 Surgery the next day resulted in a plate and ten screws in her leg.
 She spent a week in the hospital followed by three months in a wheelchair.
 It took a year before she was able to walk well.
 It took 16 months before she found the courage to ride a bicycle again.

 During her recovery, Roni decided to turn her experience into something positive.
 She learned that the Orlando-Kissimmee-Sanford Metro Area ranks as the No. 1 most dangerous place for walking.
 The statistic and her desire to change it prompted her to get involved.
 Sgt.
-John Keefe from the Orlando Police Department introduced her to Barbara Giles, outreach coordinator for Bike/Walk Central Florida and the Best Foot Forward for pedestrian safety program.
+John Keefe from the Orlando Police Department introduced her to Barbara Giles, outreach manager for Bike/Walk Central Florida and the Best Foot Forward for pedestrian safety program.

-Roni began volunteering for the Best Foot Forward program and was soon hired for part-time community outreach.
+Roni began volunteering for the Best Foot Forward (BFF) program and was soon hired for part-time community outreach.
 Since then, she became a certified helmet fitter and speaks to groups of students, senior residents, fellow community members and government officials about pedestrian and bicycling safety.
 She is outspoken about the dangers careless drivers pose to people walking.
 And she is passionate about changing the dangerous trend of drivers versus. people walking in Central Florida.

 In the Metro Orlando area alone, an average of three pedestrians are injured every day, and at least one person is killed by a driver every week.
 Everyone is a pedestrian at some point in their day-to-day life, even if just walking from a parking lot to a grocery store.
 Pedestrian deaths and injuries – like Roni’s – are not accidents but crashes that can be prevented.
 Best Foot Forward depends on each person to step up for safety and help change the dangerous trends that currently exist.

 “We will work together as community partners to make a difference,” Roni said.
 “With positive efforts, I am sure we will see positive results.”